tom-a-c/mermaider/.github/ISSUE_TEMPLATE.md

 - [ ] A change to security
 - [ ] Other (please specify)

-## Current Behavior
+## Current Behaviour

-What is the current behavior?
+What is the current behaviour?
 Please provide enough information for the request to be accurately triaged including any additional context.

 ## Feature Request Description